apandia/Tree/README.md

 Pattern 2: Using Queue and 2 Dimensional vector to store nodes level wise
   1. Level order Traversal
   2. Zigzag order traversal
+  3. Left/Right side view of tree using level order traversal

 Pattern 3: Using stack
   1. Iterative traversal approach for pre, post and in order uses stack.

 TODO Checker:
 1. ZigZagTreeTraversal.cpp  --> without the use of reverse mathod
 2. HeightOfBinaryTree.cpp   --> Using level order traversal
+3. LeftSideView.cpp         --> based on RightSideView.cpp